accesscode-2-1/unit-4/lessons/7_CoreJava.md

 - Because the constructor of `Product` takes one argument, we _must_ call it from the constructor of `App`.
 We do this with the `super` keyword, which referrs to the superclass.
 This is always required in a subclass constructor, _unless_ the superclass has a constructor that takes no arguments, in which case it may be omitted.

+If a class does not extend any other type, it automatically extends `java.lang.Object`.
+Thus, all classes are either directly or indirectly subclasses of `Object`.

-## Immutability
+## Immutabile classes

 Observe that _all_ of the fields in this class are `final`.
 We call this type of class an **immutable class**.
 Once you create an instance of it, you can't change anything about it.
 An immutable class, obviously, will have getters but not setters.

 > :dart: **Exercise**: Design an immutable class for holding a U.S. postal address.

-If a class does not extend any other type, it automatically extends `java.lang.Object`.
-Thus, all classes are either directly or indirectly subclasses of `Object`.

 ## Final methods